LigeshK/aws-ecs-demoinfra/README.md

-# ECS Workshop Infrastructure
+# AWS Containerisation - ECS Workshop Infrastructure

-A fully integrated AWS infrastructure design for deploying a two-tier microservice application using Amazon ECS (Fargate), supported by an Application Load Balancer and a suite of complementary AWS services.
+A fully integrated AWS infrastructure for deploying a two-tier microservices application on Amazon ECS (Fargate), leveraging an Application Load Balancer and a comprehensive set of AWS services.

 ## Architecture Overview

-This infrastructure creates a highly available, scalable, and secure environment for containerized applications across multiple availability zones.
+Designed for high availability, scalability, and security, this infrastructure runs containerized applications across multiple Availability Zones.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────┐